Dynamic Adversarial Resource Allocation: the dDAB Game: Reachable Sets and Required Sets

 \subsection{Reachable Sets}

+To better predict and understand how the allocation of resources evolves over time, we focus on the possible states that the \defender{} and \attacker{} can reach at the next step, i.e., their reachable sets.
+Working with reachable sets offers two main advantages over working directly with the action spaces $\K$ and $\F$: (i) the dimensionality of the reachable sets is significantly lower than that of the edge sets ($|\nodeset| \ll |\edgeset|$), and (ii) the reachability analysis circumvents the non-uniqueness of actions that can produce a given transition from $\x_t$ to $\x_{t+1}$.
+Since the dynamics of the two players are symmetric, we restrict our analysis to the \defender{}'s reachable sets and its action space $\mathcal{K}$.

-There are two major disadvantages working directly with the action space $\K$: (i) the higher dimensionality than the state space, i.e. $|\edgeset| \gg |\nodeset|$, and (ii)~the nonuniqueness in the action {that achieves a transition from $\x_t$ to $\x_{t+1}$}.
-To avoid these issues, we consider the possible states the \defender{} can reach at the next time step. \begin{definition}[Reachable Set from a Point] The reachable set from a single point $\x_t$, denoted as $\RSet(\x_t)$, is the set of all states that the \defender{} can reach at the next time step with an admissible action.
+\begin{definition}[Reachable Set from a Point] The reachable set from a single point $\x_t$, denoted as $\RSet(\x_t)$, is the set of all states that the \defender{} can reach at the next time step with an admissible action.
 Formally,

 \end{definition}

 \begin{remark} All points in the reachable set satisfy the conservation of resource.
 That is, for all $\x_{t+1} \in \RSet(\x_t)$, we have that $\mf{1}^\top \x_{t+1} = \mf{1}^\top \x_{t}$. \end{remark}